Mariochem92/PhasorIdentifier/README.md

 Consistency in naming is crucial, especially when dealing with multiple replicates of the same experiment.
 Cumulative analysis, which relies on matching file names, depends on the consistent use of this naming convention.

-### Note on File Extension
+### Note on Mask File Extension

 If you are using a `.tif` or `.i64` mask file alongside your data files, make sure to maintain the same naming convention for the text before the file extension.
 For example:

-`highlighted text: 20230830_ Sample 1_1_mask.tif`
+`20230830_ Sample 1_1.tif`

-- `highlighted text`: Follows the same date, sample name, and replica number format as the data file.
+ Follows the same date, sample name, and replica number format as the data file.

 ### Caution